 Reviewing Your Choices

 If you’ve made a written list of your options for euthanasia, cremation, or anything else, it’s good to make sure those options are still available.
-And if you’ve written down any information about the cost of services through those places it’s good to periodically make sure those prices are still accurate by checking back in with the clinic every 3-6 months.
+And if you’ve written down any information about the cost of services through those places it’s good to make sure those prices are still accurate by checking back in with the clinic every 3-6 months.